yuanming-hu/exposure/README.md

 **Why linearize the image:** `Exposure` is designed to ba an end-to-end photo-processing system.
 The input should be a RAW file (linear image, after [`demosaicing`](https://en.wikipedia.org/wiki/Demosaicing)).
 However, the data from the dataset are in Adobe DNG formats, making reading them hard in a third-party program.
 That's why we export the data in ProPhoto RGB color space, which is close to sRGB while having a roughly `1/1.8` Gamma instead of `1/2.2`.
 Then we do linearization here to make the inputs linear.

-**I changed the Gamma parameter from 1.0 to 2.2, the results differ a lot.** If you do this change, make sure the training input and testing input are changed simultaneously.
+**I tried to change the Gamma parameter from 1.0 to 2.2, the results differ a lot:** If you do this change, make sure the training input and testing input are changed simultaneously.
 There is no good reason a deep learning system on linear images will work on Gamma-corrected ones, unless you do data augmentation on input image Gamma.

 <!---
 3) **Does retouching (post-processing) mean fabricating something fake?
 I prefer the jpg output images from my camera, which are true, realistic, and unmodified.**